Oncogenomics: Diagnostic applications

 Some anticancer drugs target mtDNA and have shown positive results in killing tumor cells.
 Research has used mitochondrial mutations as biomarkers for cancer cell therapy.
 It is easier to target mutation within mitochondrial DNA versus nuclear DNA because the mitochondrial genome is much smaller and easier to screen for specific mutations.
 MtDNA content alterations found in blood samples might be able to serve as a screening marker for predicting future cancer susceptibility as well as tracking malignant tumor progression.
 Along with these potential helpful characteristics of mtDNA, it is not under the control of the cell cycle and is important for maintaining ATP generation and mitochondrial homeostasis.
 These characteristics make targeting mtDNA a practical therapeutic strategy.

 Cancer biomarkers

 Several biomarkers can be useful in cancer staging, prognosis and treatment.
 They can range from single-nucleotide polymorphisms (SNPs), chromosomal aberrations, changes in DNA copy number, microsatellite instability, promoter region methylation, or even high or low protein levels.
+Between 2013 and 2019 only 6.8% of people with cancer in 2 US states underwent genetic testing, suggesting broad under-utilization of information that could improve treatment decisions and patient outcomes.